 Sixth, the work was difficult and emotionally and physically taxing.
-Social service staff were responsible for huge caseloads and were expected to perform a myriad of tasks that had nothing to do with direct care (see chapter five).
+Social service staff was responsible for huge caseloads and were expected to perform a myriad of tasks that had nothing to do with direct care (see chapter five).

-In view of the low salaries and other factors associated with the job, the turnover rate of social work staff at Bellevue Hospital was, not unexpectedly, high.
-The social work department consistently had difficulty retaining qualified staff.
-Out of 86 staff employed in the Social Work title on November 22, 1989, 12, or almost one out of every seven, had left by September 1990, a 13.9 percent turnover of line social work staff in a tenmonth period; out of 49 staff employed in the Social Work title on August 5, 1996, 13 had left the department by August 18, 1997, a turnover rate of 26.5 percent in a one-year period.32 In 2001, 34 percent of the MSW staff turned over; in 2002, the figure was 22 percent; and in 2003, 17 percent.33 Significantly, the turnover rate decreased after salaries were raised to be competitive with voluntary hospitals and other city agencies.
-In 2005, the rate of turnover abated even further.
-During the period January 25 - June 2, 2005, there was no turnover of line social work staff.34 This development could be attributed to a number of factors: competitive salaries, a tight labor market, better labor-management relations, and better supervision.
-Another factor has been the improvement in leadership within the department's managerial ranks.
-For instance, after soliciting feedback on ways to improve the operations of the department, the department initiated and conducted a series of seminars for supervisory staff to enhance the quality of supervision provided to the line social workers and other social service personnel.
-Also the department strongly advocated for substantial increases in social work salaries in order to attract and retain gualified staff and has attempted to improve its relationship with staff at all levels and in all titles, which has significantly raised morale and improved the department's overall performance.
-But most significantly, in addition to administering the largest medical social work department in the United States, managerial staff also provide direct care services to patients, thereby enabling management to better appreciate the challenges associated with the day-to-day work performed by the staff for which they have ultimate responsibility.
+Staffing problems have persisted.
+Most pressing has been the department's difficulty in retaining qualified staff.
+In recent years, the turnover rate has been high.
+Out of 86 staff employed in the Social Work title on November 22, 1989, 12, or almost one out of every seven, had left by September 1990, a 13.9 percent turnover of line social work staff in a ten- month period; out of 49 staff employed in the Social Work title on August 5, 1996, 13 had left the department by August 18, 1997, a turnover rate of 26.5 percent in a one-year period.32 In 2001, the turnover rate for MSW staff was 34 percent; in 2002, the figure was 22 percent; and in 2003, 17 percent.33 The turnover rate decreased after salaries were raised to levels competitive with voluntary hospitals and other city agencies.
+During the period January 25 - June 2, 2005, there was no turnover of line social work staff.34

-Another pattern of staffing that has persisted for years has been the department's utilization of non-MSW social service staff to perform clinical social work duties.
-Even after the social work department discontinued the practice of employing nurses as direct care clinicians, the department, pursuant to applicable regulations and personnel practices, began assigning community liaison workers, social health technicians, case workers, and addiction counselors to clinical positions in which they perform a variety of duties virtually identical to that provided by actual professional social work staff.
-For instance, in March 1996, out of a total staff of 171, there were 31 caseworkers, 13 community liaison workers, 8 addictions counselors, and 2 social health technicians providing clinical care.35 In June 2005, nine years later, the department continued to employ 22 caseworkers and 13 addictions counselors in various clinical roles.36 One social worker recalls sharing an office with a community liaison worker and later with a caseworker, both of whom, working under the supervision of a professional social worker, interviewed patients, completed psychosocial assessments and performed other clinical tasks.37 The Social Work Department had found that given the size of the department and the scope of its mission, a "skilled mix of titles" was required to provide a sufficiently wide range of services to meet the psychosocial needs of the patients.
-According to the social work department's staffing plan, "Differential utilization of social work staff and the range of their roles and activities are based upon the scope of the individual clinics ... as well as the specific needs of clinical service areas and special populations."38 Thus, caseworkers, community liaison workers and addiction counselors have been assigned to the medical and emergency departments, inpatient services, ambulatory care, maternal/child health service, and substance abuse services, depending on the needs of the patient population.^{39.}
+Broad banding, that is, performance of identical duties by multiple titles, also continues to pose challenges for the department.
+Although nurses no longer are employed as social work providers, other non-social work staff, such as community liaison workers, social health technicians, case workers, and addiction counselors, continue to provide a wide range of psychosocial services.
+In March 1996, out of a total staff of 171, there were 31 caseworkers, 13 community liaison workers, 8 addictions counselors, and 2 social health technicians providing clinical care.35 In June 2005, nine years later, the department continued to employ 22 caseworkers and 13 addictions counselors in various clinical roles.36 One social worker recalled sharing an office with a community liaison worker and then later with a caseworker, both of whom, working under the supervision of a professional social worker, interviewed patients, completed psychosocial assessments and performed other clinical tasks.37 Regarding the utilization of non-social work staff, the Social Work Department found that given the size of the department and the scope of its mission, a "skilled mix of titles" was required to provide a sufficiently wide range of services to meet the psychosocial needs of the patients.
+According to the social work department's staffing plan, "Differential utilization of social work staff and the range of their roles and activities are based upon the scope of the individual clinics ... as well as the specific needs of clinical service areas and special populations."38 Thus, non-social work staff members continue to be assigned to the medical and emergency departments, inpatient services, ambulatory care, maternal/child health service, and substance abuse services, depending on the needs of the patient population.39.